gov-cy/govcy-express-services/README.md

   - `submissionPutAPIEndpoint`: The submission put API endpoint, to be used for temporary saving the submission data.
 See more on the [temporary save feature](#-temporary-save-feature) section below.
   - `fileUploadAPIEndpoint`: The file upload API endpoint, to be used for uploading files.
 See more on the [file upload feature](#%EF%B8%8F-files-uploads-feature) section below.
   - `fileDownloadAPIEndpoint`: The file download API endpoint, to be used for downloading files.
 See more on the [file upload feature](#%EF%B8%8F-files-uploads-feature) section below.
+  - `fileDeleteAPIEndpoint`: The file delete API endpoint, to be used for deleting files.
+See more on the [file upload feature](#%EF%B8%8F-files-uploads-feature) section below.
 - `pages` array: An array of page objects, each representing a page in the site.
     - `pageData` object: Contains the metadata to be rendered on the page.
 See [govcy-frontend-renderer](https://github.com/gov-cy/govcy-frontend-renderer/tree/main#site-and-page-meta-data-explained) for more details
       - `nextPage`: The URL of the next page to be rendered after the user clicks the `continue` button.